peterjohnmanuel/Feedreader/README.md

 ### Test: has an url defined and is not empty

 * Check if allFeeds array defined.
-* Check if allfeeds array to have a length greater than 0.
 * Check if allfeeds elements has url defined.
 * Check if allfeeds elements url is not empty and valid.